Draconic-Inc/PI-Docs/ModDocs/draconicevolution/2.3.20/en_us/draconic_reactor/basic_operation_909db.md

 Now that your reactor is running you must maintain a balance between the amount of energy you supply the containment field and the amount of energy you extract.

-The more power you pull from the reactor the more the reactors saturation will dropp.
+The more power you pull from the reactor the more the reactors saturation will drop.
 The reactor will compensate for this by increating its generation rate to match the rate at which you are extracting energy.

 As the generation rate increases so does the reactor core temperature.
 This results in an increased load on the containment field that will result in a drop in containment field strength.
 If the core temperature goes beyond 8000c the containment field load will start to increas exponentially.
-At best resulting in horrible efficiency, at worst resulting in §4catastrophic faliure§4.
+At best resulting in horrible efficiency, at worst resulting in §4catastrophic failure§4.

 The higher the core temperature the faster the reactor will burn fuel.
 The fusion of draconium in the core of the reactor produces the chaos element (the same element found in the center of a chaos island)

 As the level of chaos within the core increases so does the reactivity of the draconium.
 This higher reactivity increases the efficiency of the reactor and means that over time as the fuel is converted you will be able to pull more and more power from the reactor while maintaining a stable temperature.
-This will increas to several million RF/t before you need to refule the reactor.
+This will increase to several million RF/t before you need to refuel the reactor.

 §4[WARNING]§4 You MUST shut down and refuel the reactor BEFORE the conversion level reaches 100%!
-The chaos element is highly unstable and without some amound of draconoum in the core it can not be regulated.
+The chaos element is highly unstable and without some amount of draconium in the core it can not be regulated.
 This will result in a runaway thermal reaction that can not be stopped!
 The core temperature increase uncontrollably until the containment field fails resulting in a catastrophic explosion.

 §rule{colour:0x606060,height:1,width:100%}
 //--------------------------------------------------------------------------------------------------